Humming, rumbling, or throbbing sound in your head - anxiety symptoms

 This anxiety symptom seems to be coming from the center of your head rather than your ears.

 This humming, droning, throbbing sound can come and go rarely, occur frequently, or persist indefinitely.
-For example, you may hear this humming sound once and a while and not that often, hear it off and on, or hear it all the time.
+For example, you may hear this humming sound once in a while and not that often, hear it off and on, or hear it all the time.

 This humming, droning, throbbing sound may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.